Strange Attractor is a term that refers to a system in chaotic motion.

 Access points to the site are:

 Stevie Smith poet, 1902 -1971: a biography, essays and information on her work by Anne Bryan Charles Darwin scientist 1809 -1882: a short biography and essays on evolution by Anne Bryan Anne Bryan: a biography and essays on science, poetry and religion.
-Chris Torrance poet : biography, poetry and list of publications.
+Chris Torrance pages : biography, poetry and list of publications of the poet.
 Or go to the individual pages listed below.

 The poet Stevie Smith - her life and work by Anne Bryan